-Program Contact: Linda Watson ~ (480) 732-7191 linda.watson@cgcmail.maricopa.edu
+Program Contact: Linda Watson ~ (480) 732-7191 linda.watson@cgc.edu

 The Certificate of Completion in Computer Hardware and Desktop Support is designed to provide training to work in an entry-level computer maintenance and help-desk position.
-Students will be provided the opportunity to apply technical concepts, fundamentals, and interpersonal skills in a help-desk environment through an internship.
+Students will be provided the opportunity to apply technical concepts, fundamentals, and interpersonal skills in a help-desk environment.